intelligence38000/android-docs/src/pages/maps/overview/clustering.md

   - "import ToggleableCodeBlock from '../../../components/toggleable-code-block';"
 ---

-Often times, too much data is shown on a map at a single time.
+Often, a map can show too much data at a single time.
 Markers overlap with each other.
 The map looks and feels cluttered.
 Users can't get a quick understanding of what the data is supposed to say.

-Showing clustered data is entirely possible by using the data-driven styling capabilites of the Mapbox Maps SDK for Android.
+Showing clustered data is entirely possible by using the data-driven styling capabilities of the Mapbox Maps SDK for Android.

-Adjusting the amount of data shown on the map to the map's camera zoom level, is a great way to provide users with a cleaner UI experience and less overwhelming location data experience.
+Adjusting the amount of data shown on the map to the map's camera zoom level, is a way to provide users with a cleaner UI experience and less overwhelming location data experience.

-## CircleLayer
+## `CircleLayer`

 {{
   <Floater